dpharris/Arduino-Shell/README.md

   case __LINE__:;\
     } while(ctx->sctx);
 ```
-which calls the shell again, and records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number.
-On entry to execute(), the following code uses the case-statement construct to return to the right place, if this is a re-entry call:
+which calls the shell again via  its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.
+On entry to execute(), the following code uses the case-statement construct to return to the previous location in code, if this is a re-entry call:
 ```
         switch (ctx->ccrLine) {
             case 0:; // first time through
 ```
 where the other cases are defined in the macro above.
+On the first call to execute(), ctx->ccrLine is defined as 0.

+Re-entry also requires saving the context of the the execute(), including ctx->ccrLine, and other variables.
+Prior the the first call to execeute(), ctx is defined as 1, and passed to execute().
+This indicates a need to alloc a new context for ctx, and to initialize it, including initializing ctx->ccrLine to 0.
+On subsequent calls, that intialized context is passed in to execute(), including the updated ctx->ccrLine.

 #### Implementing Script Groups
 Since some effects will use infinite while-blocks to produce effects on a pin, there has to be a way to stop these effects, or substitute another effect for that pin.
-This is done by keeping a group-variable that keeps track of the script that is active for that pin.
-When another eveitid is receivied that over-rides that script/effect, then its event# is over-written in the group-variable.
+This is done by associating a group-variable, with a group of eventids, that keeps track of which of their scripts is active for that pin.
+When another eventid in that group is received, it over-rides the cuurent script/effect by over-writting its associated group-variable.